Updated: Jun 15

 A screening can be a useful first step to understanding why your child isn't reading or spelling correctly at an early stage in school.
 It is possible for your school to do this for free.

-A formal assessment takes around 3-4 hours and comprises of different tests that the assessor will ask your child to complete.
-The assessor will then consider the results of these tests and make a decision about whether the evidence before them shows that your child's results conform to a definition of dyslexia.
+My formal assessments take around 3-4 hours and comprises of different tests that I will ask your child to complete.
+I will then consider the results of these tests and make a decision about whether the evidence before me shows that your child's results conform to a definition of dyslexia.

-The educational psychologist or specialist teacher will make recommendations for specific interventions which will benefit your child.
+I will then make recommendations for specific interventions which will benefit your child.
 This is a clear advantage of a formal assessment as the type of intervention is not left to your school to decide.